 An unattractive label is not a “good look” for a beauty product.
 Aesthetics are an important factor when investing in labels for cosmetics and beauty products, but it’s not the only aspect that you need to consider.
-Here are five tips that you should follow when it’s time to design and order labels for your beauty products.
+Here are six tips that you should follow when it’s time to design and order custom labels for your beauty products.

 Follow the FDA’s Cosmetic Label Guidelines

-A label that doesn’t follow the rules isn’t going to do your products any good.
+A label design that doesn’t follow the rules isn’t going to do your products any good.
 Misbranded cosmetics labels are subject to regulatory action from the FDA if it’s found to be misleading or lack any of the required information.
 The FDA provides a cosmetic labeling guide that can help you ensure that your product labels follow any legal requirements.
 These include:

 - What’s required to appear on the principal display panel:

 - An identity statement – Indicate the nature and use of a product through a name or an illustration that can be understood by the public